LucasKonrath/arch-kata-mr-bill/glossary.md

 **Definition:** A simple text-based messaging protocol, designed for working with message-oriented middleware.
 **Context:** Used with Spring WebSocket for the Dojo feature to structure real-time message exchange.

+### Storybook
+**Definition:** An open source tool for developing UI components in isolation, allowing you to browse a component library, view different states of each component, and interactively develop and test them.
+**Context:** Used for UI component development and visual testing in the web application.

+### Stryker
+**Definition:** A mutation testing framework for JavaScript and friends that helps you write better tests by making sure your tests can detect bugs.
+**Context:** Used for JavaScript and TypeScript mutation testing to validate test quality.

 ### Swagger UI
 **Definition:** A collection of HTML, JavaScript, and CSS assets that dynamically generate documentation from an OpenAPI specification.
 **Context:** Used for API documentation with API Gateway, providing interactive API exploration capabilities.